How to Raise Your Credit Score 100 – 200 Points Fast or Even Overnight

 Letters of Goodwill

 Your next option to boost your credit score quickly is to write letters of goodwill to your creditors.
-These letters are a way of asking your lenders and creditors to remove negative entries from the past.
+This is different than a credit dispute letter in that these letters are a way of asking your lenders and creditors to remove negative entries from the past.
 The letter is a request for mercy.
 Most people point out their record of on-time payments since the delinquency and request that the lender remove the negative entry.

 These letters can help you remove negative items that are bringing your score down.
 Lenders and creditors are under no obligation to honor these letters.
 That means you might get mixed results from them.
 Some lenders are more willing to honor these requests than others.